-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Bolton, Connecticut, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Town of Bolton, Connecticut's basic financial statements, and have issued our report thereon dated March 14, 2022, which contained unmodified opinions on the governmental activities and each major fund.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Town of Bolton, Connecticut, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Town of Bolton, Connecticut's basic financial statements, and have issued our report thereon dated January 25, 2023, which contained unmodified opinions on the governmental activities and each major fund.
+A qualified opinion was issued on the aggregate remaining fund information financial statements of the Town of Bolton, Connecticut as it relates to the accounting for internal service fund activities.
 An adverse opinion was issued on the discretely presented component unit financial statements of the Town of Bolton, Connecticut as it relates to the government-wide financial statement exclusion of the financial information of an entity determined to be a component unit.
-A qualified opinion was also issued on the aggregate remaining fund information financial statements of the Town of Bolton, Connecticut as it relates to the accounting for internal service fund activities.
 These modified opinions are described in more detail in the Independent Auditors' Report which can be found on pages 1 through 3 of the financial statements.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting